LinuxForHealth/connect-clients/client-tutorial/README.md

 ## Unit Testing
 The tutorial doesn't have definied unit tests, mostly because the tutorial is essentially a giant unit test itself.
 But feel free to put in your own unit tests to expand the tutorial

+##  The use case
+The basic tutorial use case is as follows: [tutorial use case](tutorial%20use%20case.md)